TalhaY61/ChronoDash/README.md

 ## About the game
 This game was developed using the Lua programming language and the LÖVE game engine.
 All pixel art was personally created by me where i just used google and reddit for the some ideas.
 I used the "piskel" and "aseprite" software to create these pixels.
-For the background sound i found it on "Pixabay" and created the sound effect by myself with "jsfxr"
+For the background sound i found it on "Pixabay" and created the sound effect by myself with "jsfxr".
-It is a 2D pixel-art game, which offers an adventure where you control a magical character who must dodge obstacles, use the time control ability to slow down the enviroment, and survive to achieve the highest score.
+It is a 2D pixel-art game, which offers an adventure where you control a magical character who must dodge obstacles, use the time control ability to slow down the environment, and survive to achieve the highest score.

 ## Game Menu
 ![](screenshots/GameMenu.png)